Icrz11/CS114.K21/README.md

-## Hello every one
+## An Introdution about the owner of this Repos

+.
+Name: Nguyen Huu Khang
+.
+Age: 20
-## My name is Khang, im 20 years old, and now im a student in UIT university in VietNam
+.
+Major: student in UIT university
-## This repos is my workspace in CS114.K21 Class